hetznercloud/fleeting-plugin-hetzner/docs/tutorials/setup-gitlab-ci-test-infrastructure-from-scratch.md

 ## 2. Deploy the GitLab Runner Manager

-Every step in this section must be executed on the server that was created in the step [1.3](#13-create-the-runner-manager-instance).
+You have to execute every step in this section on the server that was created in step [1.3](#13-create-the-runner-manager-instance).
 To connect to the `runner-manager`, run the following command:

 ```sh
 hcloud server ssh runner-manager